back

 How Does Refinancing Work in General?

 Refinancing is the process of taking out a new loan to pay off one or more existing loans.
 Ideally, with refinancing, you’ll be able to secure a loan that is more affordable and easier to manage.
-While your current lender might offer refinancing options in certain cases, you always have the choice to explore alternatives with different loan providers.
+According to U.S. Money News, 67.3% of borrowers who have refinanced their student loans say their overall financial situation has improved since the refinancing!2

 Some Potential Advantages to Refinance Student Loans

-1. Reduced Interest Rates — One of the primary motivations for refinancing is to benefit from lower interest rates.
+1. Reduced interest rates — One of the primary motivations for refinancing is to benefit from lower interest rates.
 Many individuals opt to refinance their existing debt to take advantage of more favorable interest terms.

 Refinancing vs. Debt Consolidation